charlieschwabacher/gestalt/README.md

 Defining custom resolution
 --------------------------
-Sometimes more processing is needed for fields in your API.
-Its easy to define custom resolvers using gestalt.
+Sometimes fields in your API need to do more than just read values from the database.
+It's easy to do this in gestalt by defining custom resolvers.
 Given the following User type:

 ```GraphQL
 type User extends Node {